Vanlik/v-lik/draft/2020-02-08-two-sided-analysis.md

 ---
 layout: post
-title: "On Two/multi-sided Platform Market: A Progessing Report"
+title: "Platform Competition and How Should We Deal with That"
-date: 2020-02-27
+date: 2020-05-26
 comments: true
 output: html_document
 ---

 ## Definition